 Director of Research Initiatives

 Mark has worked at Earthwatch Institute for over 15 years overseeing the design and management of field research projects that engage people in over 35 countries.
 Prior to that he was a research scientist with the New England Aquarium and received his Ph.D. from McGill University studying co-evolution between tropical frogs and their parasites.
 He is especially interested in how these projects can contribute to scientific publications, management plans and policies, as well as the awareness, behavior and attitudes of participants.
 Mark is keen to develop more holistic kinds of programs through partnerships with other organizations and collaborating with communities in landscapes where both humans and nature are important such as urban and agricultural landscapes.
-Mark is active in the broader citizen science community, through publications and presentations but also the support of global efforts such as the Group on Earth Observations Biodiversity Observation Network as well as co-chair of the Professional Development Working Group for the Citizen Science Association.
+Mark is active in the broader community science community, through publications and presentations but also the support of global efforts such as the Group on Earth Observations Biodiversity Observation Network as well as co-chair of the Professional Development Working Group for the Citizen Science Association.
 He can be reached at email@example.com; Phone: 978-844-0884.

 Heather has been with Earthwatch for over 15 years, having started as an Expedition Coordinator and then quickly settling into the Program Manager role after a matter of months.
 Now she manages the team of Program Managers and Coordinators who work directly with the Earthwatch scientists to develop project budgets, logistics, risk assessments and emergency response plans, all while acting as program manager for several projects herself, including the Urban Resiliency Program.
 Heather is a senior member of the International Incident Management Team, drawing from her past experience as a wildland firefighter and more than a decade of Wilderness First Aid certification.